Maxxis Minion DHF 3C/EXO Review

 Ramped knobs help to keep this tire rolling right along despite being one of the more aggressive looking tires in our test.
 The 3C Maxx Terra is a nice combination of softer rubber for the shoulder knobs and firmer, longer-wearing rubber on the center tread.
 On paved surfaces, it's easy to swerve around and feel the difference in traction as the bike is angled into a turn and transitions from center tread outwards to the shoulder knobs.

 The tire has a tendency to feel like it's quick to lose momentum once you stop pedaling on flat, firmer surfaces.
 Luckily, that's not why you buy a tire like this.
 Among the tires we tested, the Minion DHF lands right around the middle in terms of rolling resistance.
-It doesn't feel as draggy as the Michelin Wild Grip'r or Continental Mountain King with their soft and big knobs.
+It doesn't feel as draggy as some of the heavier and even more aggressive tires we tested.
 Blindfolded and cruising on asphalt (totally not recommended), we probably wouldn't be able to tell the difference in rolling resistance between this and the Specialized Butcher.

 Thick-feeling sidewalls make managing this tire much easier than some others.
 It holds its shape instead of flopping, rolling, and folding in our hands as you ease it onto the rim.
 The rubber is plenty grippy and we never broke out the tire levers.
+Seating the bead was easy with our Booster pump.
 The sidewalls on Maxxis tires appeared to be a lot less porous or permeable as we never noticed any wet spots or seepage and the tire held air at the same air pressure the next day, as it did after initial installation.

 This tire never let us down, even during lift-served resort riding where many riders might reach for the "Double Down" downhill casing (not tested).
-Every front tire except our Michelin Wild Grip'r Advanced featured some type of sidewall protection and performed well enough in our testing.
 We felt the EXO casing was more robust than the Protection casing on the Continental Mountain King and the Snakeskin on the Schwalbe Hans Dampf, allowing us to run traction maximizing lower pressures with less risk of flatting.

 We like it when a product wins our Editors' Choice Award and isn't the most expensive thing in the test.
 The old saying, "You get what you pay for," often results in the best performing product putting the biggest hole in your wallet.
-Though Maxxis tires are far from what you might consider a steal, 78 bucks for a tire of this caliber is worth it in our book.
+Though Maxxis tires are far from what you might consider a steal, but the retail price of this tire is worth it in our book, plus you can usually find them on sale.
 Then again, we find it hard to put a price on something that makes doing what you love that much more fun.

 The Minion DHF is the winner of our Editor's Choice Award for its outstanding on-trail performance due to its combination of cornering grip, pedaling and braking traction, and durability.
 This tire inspires confidence and can help you take your riding to another level.
 We can't say enough good things about the Minion DHF.
 Pair it with a Minion DHR II in the rear for aggressive trail riding.

 In the 29" wheel size it is offered in 2.3" and 2.5" widths.
-It's available in both EXO and Double Down casings, and in Maxx Terra and Dual rubber compounds.
+It's available in Maxx Terra and Dual rubber compounds.

 — Jeremy Benson